Mollinak10/Linux-basics/Linux commands.md

 **Getting started
 LINUX**
 I’ll be using **Ubuntu 24.04.1 LTS** on my windows desktop.
 You can also download the previous versions of Ubuntu.
 The command lines and prompts will be usable on earlier and future versions as well.
-While setting up your username keep in mind to use underscore (_) and set up a simple password like your name or 1234.
+Set up your username and use a simple password like your name or 1234.

 **Structure**
 After setting your username and password, you will see something like this on the screen: